 1. The only charges included in a rack price are the charges that are incurred transporting the fuel from the refinery to the distribution rack.

 2. Rack prices do not include taxes or freight charges to carry the fuel from the rack to the retail station.

-3. The products sold at the rack include most grades of gasoline, distillate, biodiesel, pure ethanol and, in some cases, jet fuel.
+3. The products sold at the rack include most grades of gasoline, distillate, biodiesel, renewable diesel, pure ethanol and, in some cases, jet fuel.

-4. Propane is sold at racks that are different from refined products.
+4. Propane is sold at racks that are different from refined products, but also at racks with refined product.
 And....